 That Pollan’s series never mentions any of this, is hardly unusual.
 Today the herstory of cooking is relegated to the realm of ‘fertility cults”, sympathetic magic, folklore and old wive’s tales.
 After all, everyone knows that baking magical bread isn’t going to causally affect the harvest.
 So today the history of cooking is, for the most part, the story of visionary male chefs who pioneered the art, techniques and economics of “good cooking”.

-Today the earth’s body is industrially farmed and artificially fertilised, food is a “product” earned by the sweat of our brow, and the great mother is all but forgotten.
+Today the earth’s body is industrially farmed, artificially fertilised, and laden with chemicals in the name of efficiency – and profit.
+Food is no longer freely given and the great mother is all but forgotten.
 Women no longer gather communally to harvest with prayer and song, but shop harried and alone in corporate superstores, and the kitchen is a place where we consume the processed and fast foods that suit our busy lifestyles.

 In their book From Betty Crocker to Feminist Food Studies: Critical Perspectives on Women and Food, Arlene Avakian and Barbara Haber write women today are suffering from an internal conflict, in which “our hidden hungers”, “the sensual pleasures of food and cooking are all too often obscured by the increasing demands of careers, families, battles over body image, and the desire for a life outside the “traditional” domain of the kitchen.”

-And they point out that feminism has been of little help sorting it all out, as women’s history scholars are more interested “in setting straight the public record on women’s achievements”.
-Instead, feminist scholarship on food has largely focused on “women’s food pathologies, such as anorexia, bulimia, and other eating disorders” and ignored cooking “as if it were merely a marker of patriarchal oppression and, therefore, not worthy of attention.”
+And they point out that feminism has been of little help sorting it all out.
+Women’s history scholars are more interested “in setting straight the public record on women’s achievements”.
+And feminist scholarship on food has largely focused on “women’s food pathologies, such as anorexia, bulimia, and other eating disorders” and ignored cooking “as if it were merely a marker of patriarchal oppression and, therefore, not worthy of attention.”

 But growing evidence in the fields of anthropology suggests that women’s early place by the hearth may have had nothing to do with the centuries of domestic oppression that followed.
 Because long before women ate last at the table (and maintained their trim figures) long before cooking was part of an invisible unpaid economy, women had control over the crops they harvested, cultivated, cooked and consumed.

-Our very early foremothers, as Eleanor Leacock suggests in Women’s Status in Egalitarian Society, lived in a society where “issues of status are irrelevant because both women and men produce goods and services for their own use…and hence control their own lives directly.”
+Turns out a womans place in the kitchen was once at the centre of a very different economy – one that granted them autonomy, status and spiritual authority.
+As Eleanor Leacock writes in Women’s Status in Egalitarian Society, women in hunter gatherer cultures lived in societies where “issues of status are irrelevant because both women and men produce goods and services for their own use…and hence control their own lives directly.”

-What if before the shift to ownership of crop and land, before food became “property” (usually of an elite class of landholders and the Church) women’s central role in food production granted them economic autonomy, status and spiritual authority? (see more on this here) What if cooking, far from drudge work assigned to the lesser sex, was originally a source of women’s empowerment?
+So here’s the big question.
+What if cooking in these early economies was far from drudge work assigned to the lesser sex?
+What if it was originally a source of women’s empowerment?
 What if it provided fellowship, and an avenue of creative, artistic and spiritual expression?
 What if eating and feasting were celebratory occasions to honour the life-sustaining gifts of the earth, opportunities for women to nourish and pleasure themselves?

 There are no answers to these questions because no one is asking.
 After all, who remembers there is a “herstory” of food at all?
 So I am left searching obscure anthropology and archaeology texts, quaint holiday customs and pagan cookbooks, for scattered references to a historical and spiritual legacy, that if pulled together would not only illuminate both women’s history and the story of our earliest relationship to food – but maybe even what it means to be human.